mongodb/mongo-rust-driver/benchmarks/README.md

 This suite implements the benchmarks described in this (spec)[https://github.com/mongodb/specifications/blob/master/source/benchmarking/benchmarking.rst].

 In order to run the microbenchmarks, first run `../etc/microbenchmark-test-data.sh` to download the data.

 Note: make sure you run the download script and the microbenchmarks binary from the benchmark root (the directory containing this README).

 To execute all benchmarks, run `cargo run --release` with a mongod instance running on port 27017 (or, you can specify a custom connection string by setting the `MONGODB_URI` environment variable).
 You can specify a custom name for the used database or collection by setting the `DATABASE_NAME` or `COLL_NAME` environment variables respectively.

+Additionally, you can specify custom time frames for the benchmarks by setting the `MAX_EXECUTION_TIME`, `MIN_EXECUTION_TIME` and `MAX_ITERATIONS` environment variables.

 Run `cargo run --release -- --help` to see a full list of testing options.